Ever wonder what your money personality is?

 I’ve been dreaming of launching this free money personality quiz for so long, I almost can’t believe the day has finally come.

 But let me go back a bit to give you some context.

-You see, when I started that course last January (which I didn’t get around to finishing until August), the first module was all about how our values, beliefs and attitudes shape the way we think about and manage our money.
+You see, when I started that course last January, the first module was all about how our values, beliefs and attitudes shape the way we think about and manage our money.

 It’s such a simple concept, and yet I bet most of us (myself included) have never really thought of it in these specific terms before.

 Breaking things down a bit more, there are 4 main attitude categories we each fall into: